Updated June 10th, 2019.

 I’ll bet you’ve accidentally connected to the wrong WiFi network a few times.
 Maybe it’s your neighbor’s unsecured network, maybe it’s something else.
 Avoid this problem by manually giving the networks you want to join top priority.

-First, go to Apple Menu/System Preferences/Network.
+- First, go to Apple Menu/System Preferences/Network.

-Then, click on WiFi in the left-hand pane
+- Then, click on WiFi in the left-hand pane

-Then the Advanced… button.
+- Then the Advanced… button

 Your Mac will look for networks when it turns on or wakes from sleep, starting at the top of the list and working its way down.
 Obviously, your favorite network should be dragged to the top of the list.

-Want some more, longer how-tos?
+Want some some quick iPhone how-tos?